cuplv/cuanto/CONTRIBUTING.md

 ## Workflow

 We follow the common Gitflow Workflow.
-A quick [tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow) on the Gitflow Workflow is available from Atlassian.
+A quick [tutorial][Atlassian.
+Gitflow Workflow] on the Gitflow Workflow is available from Atlassian.

 In brief, the core of the workflow consists of the following: